ARMmbed/mbed-os-5-docs/docs/tools/config_system.md

 Except `name`, all the above keys in the JSON file are optional.
 However, if `target_overrides` is defined, `config` must also be defined.

-As explained [here](#defining-configuration-parameters), the parameters have an implicit `mylib.` prefix.
+As explained in the section about [defining configuration parameters](#defining-configuration-parameters), the parameters have an implicit `mylib.` prefix.
 Outside `mylib`, `buffer_size` is accessible using the name `mylib.buffer_size`.
 An application will be able to override the value of this parameter, as described in [this section](#configuration-data-in-applications).

 If the source tree has code for more than one library, each library needs its own `mbed_lib.json` file in its root folder.

 ##### Configuration data in targets

 Like libraries, targets can define their own configuration data.
-Additionally, targets can override the configuration of the target(s) they inherit from (for more details about how do define a target and target inheritance, check [our configuring targets documentation](/docs/v5.6/tools/adding-and-configuring-targets.html)).
-Target configuration data is defined in `targets.json` using `config`, as described [here](#defining-configuration-parameters).
+Additionally, targets can override the configuration of the target(s) they inherit from (for more details about how do define a target and target inheritance, check <a href="/docs/v5.6/tools/adding-and-configuring-targets.html" target="_blank">our configuring targets documentation</a>).
+Target configuration data is defined in `targets.json` using `config`, as described in the section about [defining configuration parameters](#defining-configuration-parameters).
 An example for a hypothetical `Base` target is given below:

 ```
 "Base": {